dee912/project-1/README.md

     cells.push(div)
   }
   ```
-* Elements such as the wall, path and food were also represnted by hard coded array and classes added using a `forEach` array method, in hindsight this would be my approach now whcih will be discussed further down in the Lessons learned/ Alternative approach section.
+* Elements such as the wall, path and food were also represented by hard coded array and classes added using a `forEach` array method, in hindsight this would be my approach now which will be discussed further down in the Lessons learned/ Alternative approach section.

-  * The resaons for this was due to not forseeing future issues I would run into and thinking it to be the fastest way.
+  * The reasons for this was due to not foreseeing future issues I would run into and thinking it to be the fastest way.

 ```JavaScript
 movable.forEach(walk => {